matrix-org/matrix-spec-proposals/specification/modules/stickers.rst

 Clients supporting this message type should display the image content from the event URL directly in the timeline.

-A thumbnail image should be provided in the message info. object.
-This is largely intended as a fallback for clients that do not fully support the m.sticker event type.
-Im most cases it is fine to set the thumbnail URL to the same URL as the main event content.
+A thumbnail image should be provided in the ``info`` object.
+This is largely intended as a fallback for clients that do not fully support the ``m.sticker`` event type.
+In most cases it is fine to set the thumbnail URL to the same URL as the main event content.

 It is recommended that sticker image content should be approximately 512x512